What is an Eating Disorder?

 The facts

-Eating disorders are serious, complex and potentially life-threatening mental illnesses.
+Eating disorders are serious, complex and potentially life-threatening mental illnesses which impact upon a person’s physical health, mental health, and holistic wellbeing.
 They are characterised by disturbances in behaviours, thoughts and feelings towards body weight and shape, and/or food and eating.
-Eating disorders have detrimental impacts upon a person’s life and result in serious medical, psychiatric and psychosocial consequences.

 Eating disorders do not discriminate and can occur in people of any age, weight, size, shape, gender identity, sexuality, cultural background or socioeconomic group.